chadtopaz/computational-linear-algebra/coursenotes/coursenotes.md

 ## Big picture

-Along with solving the linear system $\mat{A}\mathbf{x}=\mathbf{b}$, finding the eigenvalues and eigenvectors of a matrix $\mat{A}$ is one of the most important problems in linear algebra.
+Along with solving the linear system **A****x** = **b**, finding the eigenvalues and eigenvectors of a matrix **A** is one of the most important problems in linear algebra.
 Knowing the eigenpairs can help simplify a problem and reveal important information about systems modeled with linear algebra.

 ## Goals